puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

       "tag" : "a-tag-name",
     }

-A policy with no tags is never applied to any node.
+A policy with no tags can still be applied to any node.

 ### Update a Policy's Specified Task (`update-policy-task`)